shreyash00007/UX/README.md

 Our brains tend to fill in the information and avoid contradictions as much as possible.
 Our eyes are naturally drawn to simpler ways to see things.
 When viewing a complex arrangement of visual elements, we tend to look for a single, recognizable pattern or shape.
 The principle of closure is often used to design logos and icons that are both memorable and recognizable.
-This state that you work in your memory and convert the complex object into easy ones.
+This state that you work in your memory and convert complex object into easy ones.

 Law of Focal Point